Phono Preamplifiers

 Final Thoughts

-MM and MC phono stages serve the same fundamental purpose—amplifying and equalising a cartridge’s delicate signal—but they operate with different gain, impedance and noise requirements.
+MM and MC phono stages serve the same fundamental purpose — amplifying and equalising a cartridge's delicate signal — but they operate with different gain, impedance and noise requirements.
 MM stages suit higher-output, user-friendly cartridges, while MC stages are engineered for low-output, high-precision designs that demand more refinement.
-Choosing the right phono stage ensures your cartridge performs at its full capability, delivering richer texture, deeper dynamics and a more immersive vinyl experience.
+Choosing the right phono stage, and setting the MM/MC switch correctly, ensures your cartridge performs at its full capability, delivering richer texture, deeper dynamics and a more immersive vinyl experience.